m42e/zsh-histdb-skim/README.md

 ## Why

 [zsh-histdb-fzf](https://github.com/m42e/zsh-histdb-fzf) works, but it is a bit quirky.
 It has for sure some flaws, regarding responsiveness and communication with processes.
 [skim](https://github.com/lotabout/skim) offers a fzf like behavior and is available as library in rust.
+It lacks some highlighting in the header, and has a bit different order/matching algorithm.

 This should result in better performance, responsiveness and a more stable behavior.